Snow Removal Plan

 Road Clearing Order

-Upon dispatching plow crews, all primary roads (Fenno, Cordillera Way, Settlers Loop to Summit Trail, Summit Trail to Gore Trail, Gore Trail to Summit Clubhouse and Summit Trail to Webb Peak) will be cleared, followed by the secondary roads (road that intersect with a primary road) then common drives and parking areas.
+Upon dispatching plow crews, all primary roads (Fenno, Cordillera Way, Settlers Loop to Summit Trail, Summit Trail to Gore Trail, Gore Trail to Summit Clubhouse and Summit Trail to Webb Peak) will be cleared, followed by the secondary roads (roads that intersect with a primary road) then common drives and parking areas.
 Snow plow operators will then return and widen all roads to full width starting with the primaries.

 On clear days, crews will remove snow pack and ice build-up from shaded areas and sand as needed.